AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 In *Advanced settings*, you can find four sections.

-*Operating mode* allows you to choose one of three options: VPN, Proxy, and Compatibility mode.
-In *VPN mode* all traffic is routed through AdGuard VPN automatically.
-When the *Proxy mode* (SOCKS5) is on, AdGuard VPN runs a local proxy server through which traffic from other apps can be routed.
-Choose this option only if you know what you are doing.
-Enabled *Compatibility mode* allows AdGuard VPN and AdGuard Ad Blocker to work together.
+*Operating mode* allows you to specify how your traffic is routed.
+There are three modes: VPN, SOCKS5, and Integrated mode.
+In the *VPN* mode, all traffic is routed through AdGuard VPN.
+In the *SOCKS5* mode, AdGuard VPN runs a local proxy server that can be used by other apps for traffic routing. *Integrated mode* allows AdGuard VPN and AdGuard Ad Blocker to work together.

 :::note